Farzin-Negahbani/Namira-LogAnalyzer/README.md

 ### How To Use?
 ## Capabilities of this analyzer

-This analyzer could report many match facts, a list of them are as follows
+This analyzer can report following match facts and informations:
 - Pass count
   - Pass in Width
   - Pass in Length